There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 That’s why you got into business in the first place, right?
 You wanted to make money.

-I want to show you what types of content you should be producing in order to generate strong sales from the rest of your content marketing efforts.
+We want to show you what types of content you should be producing in order to generate strong sales from the rest of your content marketing efforts.

 Some of these might overlap with the content you’re already producing to generate traffic, but some will be new.